 “Now jump while contracting your core,” she says.
 We stomp, weighed down by the gravity of our own rigidity.

-Indeed, cueing is in crisis.
-After understanding that the biomechanics of the body, like life, aren't to be taken in isolation, I came to realize just how many movements I had entirely missed the point of thanks to earlier teachers failing to cue efficiently by virtue of their non-holistic outlook.
+After understanding that the biomechanics of the body, like life, aren't to be taken in isolation, I came to realize just how many movements I had entirely missed the point of thanks to earlier teachers failing to cue efficiently by virtue of their non-holistic education.
 Why not twist from the scapula, not the torso, for instance?
 Why has short spine (lifting the torso on the reformer with feet in straps) been about force, or "activating the core", all these years?

 "Vertebra by vertebra says nothing, especially to people who have no range beyond, say, two vertebrae in thoracic flexion," says Anderson.
 Cueing must resonate with the person's specific issues, which the Polestar assessment tools and six principles cover comprehensively owing their detailed rehabilitative nature.